sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 #### 1. Determine the directory to which the test file is to be added and check if it exists.

-The directory of a test file must match the directory of the source file it is written for relative to the `src` root level directory.
-However, that folder will be under the `tests/suites` folder.
+The directory of a test file must match the directory of the source file it is written for, with the `src/` root level directory being replaced by `tests/suites`.

 For example, if the file you are writing tests for is `src/sparsebase/preprocess/preprocess.cc`, then the directory of the test file is `tests/suites/sparsebase/preprocess/`.